Published on January 23rd, 2018 | by The Perfume Expert

 In other words, a purple/blue color will cancel out orange and yellow tones.
 And a blue/green color will cancel out red tones.

-Brassy blonde hair has a lot of yellow and orange tones, so if we use a product with a purple/blue (Blue Violet) base this will cancel out these unwanted yellow/orange tones.
+Brassy blonde hair has a lot of yellow and orange tones because as color is lifted (bleached) out of the hair shaft it reveals yellow/orange tones underneath, so if we use a product with a purple/blue (Blue Violet) base this will cancel out these unwanted yellow/orange tones.

 This is why you usually see shampoos and conditioners for blonde hair that looks purple in the bottle.

-Brown hair tends to go red as it fades and so if we use a product with a blue/green base, it will counteract the unwanted red tones.
+Brown hair tends to go red as it fades because it again is revealing warm tones as the rich color washes out and so if we use a product with a blue/green base, it will counteract the unwanted red tones.

 Now, a good hair color specialist will be aware of this and adjust the hair color accordingly.
 Not only, can our color fade into unwanted tones, but some of us are in a way preconditioned to pull orange or red tones in our hair.